All-access membership for life story writers (bundle, personal track)

 Roberta, U.S.A.

-Nina, U.S.A.
+Gladys, U.S.A.

-Stephanie, U.S.A.
+Janese, U.S.A.

 "There are lots of things I’ve learned from the weekly classes.
 I think the most important has been the encouragement to try new things and keep going."